-At first glance, Tserenbat’s story might fall under the Overnight Success category: He launched Sushi Fix earlier this summer -- the first in the Midwest -- and it quickly became a major crowd magnet on the Marquette Avenue food truck court in downtown Minneapolis.
+Tserenbat launched Sushi Fix earlier this summer -- the Midwest's first mobile sushi operation -- and it quickly became a major crowd magnet at the Marquette Avenue food truck court in downtown Minneapolis.

-Sushi Fix-ers know firsthand that Tserenbat is a stickler for quality and freshness (and not to worry, downtowners: he's keeping the truck).
-He sources his seafood directly from purveyors and markets in Hawaii and Japan, working his contacts every afternoon over the phone before placing his overnight order.
-His day starts with a 5:30 a.m. airport run, when he picks up his shipment, heads to his commercial kitchen in the Midtown Global Market, pulls out his knives and starts preparing that day’s menu.
+Sushi Fix-ers know firsthand that Tserenbat is a stickler for quality and freshness (and not to worry, downtowners: He's keeping the truck).
+He sources his seafood directly from purveyors and markets in Hawaii and Japan, and his work day starts with a 5:30 a.m. airport run.Closings and openings

 Retirement -- for co-owners Sandy Lewis and Rondi Erickson, Lewis' grandparents -- is the primary reason behind the closing.
 "They've got a personal bucket list that they've worked out," said Sean Lewis.
 "They want to travel."